turingschool/launch-curriculum/module3/lessons/Week3/CreateSingleResource.md

 * Use a form to create single resources
 * Create tests for our new page and form

 We will be continuing to build our MVC Movies application.
-Take a minute to make sure you have that project open and check out the _____TODO pull from REST lesson_____ branch.
+Take a minute to make sure you have that project open and check out the branch your instructor will share in slack.

 ## Intro